Industry 4.0: intelligent manufacturing, smart factory

 Industry 4.0

-Today’s factories will be transformed into smart factories of future with the highly automated and self-monitoring machines that will be able to communicate with each other and their human co-workers, allowing manufacturers run their business much smoother and free up human resources for other development.
+The goal is to ensure a truly productive future for manufacturing companies and their customers.
+Today’s factories will transform into smart factories of the future.
+Highly automated, self-monitoring machines will communicate with each other and with human co-workers, enhancing product quality and data analytics.
+This will allow manufacturers to run their businesses more smoothly and free up human resources for other development tasks.

 Industry 4.0 technologies